vvvar/checkmark/README.md

 ### `render`

-Recursively render all Markdown files inside the current directory with into HTML:
+Recursively render all Markdown files inside the current directory into HTML:

 ```sh
 checkmark render .
 ```

 This will collect all Markdown files and convert them into HTML.
 Results will be stored in the `output` folder.
-If you need to render them in another folder, then use `--output` flag:
+If you need to render them in another folder, then use the `--output` flag:

 ```sh
 checkmark render . --out custom_folder
 ```

-Additionally, you can switch between themes with `--theme` flag:
+Additionally, you can switch between them with the `--theme` flag:

 ```sh
 checkmark render . --theme gfm